Glossary term

 Definition 1

-Climate Change means a change in the state of the climate that can be identified and that persists for [an extended period of time/ decades] and where the change is caused directly or indirectly by:
+Climate Change means a change in the state of the climate that can be identified and that persists for an extended period of time and where the change is caused directly or indirectly by:

-(b) natural processes, including volcanic eruptions and changes of solar cycles.
+(b) natural processes, including from volcanic eruptions and changes of solar cycles]

 Definition 2

-Climate Change means a change in the state of the climate that can be identified and that persists for [an extended period of time/ decades] and where changes in the composition of the global atmosphere is caused directly or indirectly by an accumulated increase in Scope 1,2 and 3 anthropogenic Greenhouse Gas Emissions, which is in addition to natural climate variability.
+Climate Change means a change in the state of the climate that can be identified and that persists for [an extended period of time] and where changes in the composition of the global atmosphere are caused directly or indirectly by an accumulated increase in Scope 1, 2 and 3 anthropogenic Greenhouse Gas Emissions, which is in addition to natural climate variability.

 Drafting notes and guidance

-Changes to the climate system occur in the atmosphere, ocean, cryosphere and biosphere.
-Examples of climate change include major changes in temperature, precipitation or wind patterns, as well as changes in the risk of severe weather events occurring.
+Changes to the climate system can occur in the atmosphere, ocean, cryosphere and biosphere.
+Examples of climate change include major changes in temperature, precipitation or wind patterns, as well as changes in the risk of severe weather events occurring with higher frequency and intensity.

 Option 1

-This definition differs from that of the United Nations Framework Convention on Climate Change ( UNFCCC ), as it includes changes that result from natural climate variability.
-Legal agreements may consider the cause of climate change immaterial since the important point is that steps are taken to mitigate it and also reduce its impact (adaptation).
+This definition differs from that of the United Nations Framework Convention on Climate Change (UNFCCC), as limb (b) includes changes that result from natural processes or climate variability.
+Legal agreements may consider the cause of climate change immaterial since the important point is that steps are taken to mitigate it and also reduce its impact (adaptation), including its impact and adaptation measures in regards to human infrastructure and social equity.

-Those using this definition to draft national climate laws (where the causes of climate change may be more relevant) may want to adapt the definition to only focus on human-induced climate change.
+Those using this definition to draft national climate laws (where the causes of climate change may be more relevant) may want to adapt the definition to only focus on human-induced climate change, in other words, limb (a) of the definition.

 Option 2